 In order to make our funding for testing last longer, federal rules now require Burlington County to collect health insurance information from those being tested for COVID-19.
 Please provide your health insurance company name, member identification number and group number.
 Upload the front and back of your health insurance card into this eligibility portal.
 Under a federal law called the Families First Coronavirus Response Act (FFCRA) passed on March 18, 2020 all forms of public and private insurance must cover FDA-approved COVID-19 tests with no out-of-pocket costs to insured persons.
 Lack of insurance will not prevent you from using at-home COVID-19 testing.

 To register for your at-home testing kit, you must first register to verify your Burlington County residency or your work in a critical or essential enterprise.
 Following your submission and verification, you will receive a digital link via email.
+You must use your test kit within 72 hours.

 People who are homeless can provide identification from a social worker or homeless shelter coordinator.